firezone/firezone/docs/docs/authenticate/onelogin.md

 ---
 ---

-Firezone supports Single Sign-On (SSO) using Onelogin through the generic OIDC connector.
+Firezone supports Single Sign-On (SSO) using OneLogin through the generic OIDC connector.
 This guide will walk you through how to obtain the following config settings required for the integration: